bbc/childrens-games-starter-pack/docs/achievements.md

 All achievements data is automatically stored by the GMI.

+After an achievement has been set, the `achievementCallback` will fire.

 ## Retrieving achievements status
 A call to `gmi.achievements.get()` will return an array matching the achievements config.
 It will return any additional data that has been saved ( e.g: achieved status or current progress value)